Moles are nests of pigmented cells of the skin. Moles can be flat or raised and can vary in color, shape, and size.

 People can develop moles in their youth and often continue to develop moles with age.
 The tendency to develop moles depends on genetics.
-Genetics also plays a role in whether a mole may evolve into a cancerous spot, as does sun exposure.
+As does sun exposure, genetics also influences whether a mole may evolve into a cancerous spot.
 Studies show that the risk of melanoma, a type of skin cancer, quadruples if you have moles.

 A – Asymmetry